 There may be occasions whereby a formal disclosure has not been submitted, yet the allegations informally brought forward remain of concern.
-In the situation where an informal disclosure gives the appearance of the allegations, if accurate, meeting the threshold of a wrongdoing, these allegations can be brought forward to the head of the public body for internal assessment.
+In the situation where an informal disclosure gives the appearance of the allegations, if accurate, meeting the threshold of a wrongdoing, these allegations can be brought forward to the head of the public body for internal assessment to facilitate resolution within the public service.
 Any such action would be carried out in the public interest while maintaining protection for the identity of the whistleblower(s).